 Every year the public history program offers five or six fellowships with local partnering organizations that are available to first and second year students.
 These fellowships are akin to other universities' Teaching Assistant positions, however, they offer significant public history experience as students work directly with the partner institution.

 A fellow receives a stipend from the hosting institution, and in turn, American University College of Arts and Sciences offers matching tuition credits.
 Fellowship awards are based on merit, a competitive application, and an interview with the host or agency.

 The fellow will assist with a variety of projects connected to the Peace Corps Community Archive (PCCA).
-The PCCA collects, exhibits, and provides education and public programs that document the experiences and impact of individuals who served in the Peace Corps of individuals and institutions in host countries.
-The PCCA was launched in 2013, so the student will get hands-on experience building a collection from scratch.
+The PCCA collects, exhibits, and provides education about and public programs that document the experiences of individuals who served in the Peace Corps and their impact on individuals and institutions in host countries.
+The PCCA was launched in 2013 so the student will get hands-on experience building a collection from scratch.
 The student will work on a variety of projects such as cataloging, maintaining and updating the PCCA blog, and developing an online exhibit.

 Type: Historical Research and Writing

 History Associates, Inc. is a professional historical services firm providing customized historical, archival, and records management services to industry, professional associations, government, and non-profit organizations for over thirty years.
 The company currently works in the fields of archives and records management; collections management; historical research, writing, and editing; museum exhibits; interpretive planning; and educational programming.
 The fellow will be joining project teams working alongside its full-time staff.
 Project assignments will change during the year depending on company need and student interest, but may cover the full range of services provided by the company.
 Potential projects might include: conducting in-depth archival research in manuscript collections; helping to process archival papers; cataloguing artifacts; conducting image research for museum exhibits, and drafting exhibit label text.